 2.4.
-Work with KDE to ensure more students have access to high quality Advanced Placement, International Baccalaureate, and early college experiences.
+Create more high quality Advanced Placement, International Baccalaurate, and early college experiences, and ensure more students have access to them.

 2.5.
 Fully implement the Dual Credit Policy for Public and Participating Postsecondary Institutions and Secondary Schools to provide all eligible high school students with at least three college-level courses in general education and three career and technical education courses in a career pathway.